Food at New Chapel Events

 We care.
 Caring for a growing church family requires clarity, shared responsibility, and realistic expectations.
 It is not possible for church events to become a bespoke, made-to-order food service for every preference, conviction, and dietary standard.

-Our staff and volunteers are not in professional food-service providers.
+Our staff and volunteers are not in professional food-service.
 They are giving their time to serve the vast majority of people, create meaningful environments, and help ministry happen.
 We have to value and protect them from being placed in the impossible position of trying to satisfy every personal request.

 So here is our simple approach: